 If Everlasting Portfolio is too pricey but you like the idea of mimicking Tom Gardner’s portfolio, you might also consider Motley Fool Everlasting Stocks.
 This is a stock picking service similar to Stock Advisor and Rule Breakers, but the stock recommendations come from Tom’s Everlasting Portfolio.
 You also get immediate access to 15 stocks that are already in the Everlasting Portfolio.

 The benefit to Everlasting Stocks is that it’s much cheaper than Everlasting Portfolio.
 It only costs $299 per year, the same as Rule Breakers.
 You can also get Everlasting Stocks as part of Motley Fool’s Epic Bundle for $499 per year.

 The drawback to Everlasting Stocks is that you miss out on the portfolio management aspects that Everlasting Portfolio provides.
 You might know which stocks Tom is investing in, but not how much or how that stock fits in with the rest of his portfolio.

 Check out our full Everlasting Stocks review for more details.

 Motley Fool has always been known for its transparency.
 When we first reviewed the Stock Advisor program, we were impressed that the company provided a track record of every stock pick ever made in the program.

 Everlasting Portfolio takes this transparency to the next level by providing a real-time look at Tom Gardner’s investment account.
-There are very few services that offer this type of feature and it’s definitely the star of the EP service.
+There are very few services that offer this type of feature and it’s definitely the star of the Everlasting Portfolio service.

 If you are looking to build a strong, diversified portfolio with a reasonable amount of capital, Everlasting Portfolio could be a good fit for you.